mike-thompson-day8/CLJS-issue-2023/README.md

 To appreciate step 3, look at the tiny amount of code in `src\core.cljs`.

-In my experiments:
+### My Experimental Results

+By varing Step 1 (above), I found:
-  - version 1.9.456 has the problem  (the damning string showed up in main.js)
+  - For ClojureScript version 1.9.456 there was a problem  (the damning string showed up in main.js)
-  - version 1.9.293 does not have the problem (no damning string showed up in main.js)
+  - For ClojureScript version 1.9.293 there was NO problem (no damning string showed up in main.js)